espnet/espnet/doc/tutorial.md

 - The pure attention mode requires to set the maximum and minimum hypothesis length (`--maxlenratio` and `--minlenratio`), appropriately.
 In general, if you have more insertion errors, you can decrease the `maxlenratio` value, while if you have more deletion errors you can increase the `minlenratio` value.
 Note that the optimum values depend on the ratio of the input frame and output label lengths, which is changed for each language and each BPE unit.
 - About the effectiveness of hybrid CTC/attention during training and recognition, see [2] and [3].
 For example, hybrid CTC/attention is not sensitive to the above maximum and minimum hypothesis heuristics.

-## Transducer
+### Transducer

-ESPnet supports models trained with transducer loss, aka transducer models.
+ESPnet supports models trained with Transducer loss, aka Transducer models.
 To train such model, the following should be set in the training config:

 ```
 criterion: loss
 model-module: "espnet.nets.pytorch_backend.e2e_asr_transducer:E2E"
 ```

-### Architecture
+#### Architecture

-Several transducer architectures are currently available:
+Several Transducer architectures are currently available in ESPnet:
 - RNN-Transducer (default, e.g.: `etype: blstm` with `dtype: lstm`)
 - Custom-Transducer (e.g.: `etype: custom` and `dtype: custom`)
 - Mixed Custom/RNN-Transducer (e.g: `etype: custom` with `dtype: lstm`)

-The architecture specification is separated for the encoder and decoder part, and defined by the user through, respectively, `etype` and `dtype` in training config.
-If `custom` is specified for either, a customizable architecture will be used for the corresponding part, otherwise a RNN-based architecture will be selected.
+The architecture specification is separated for the encoder and decoder part, and defined by the user through, respectively, `etype` and `dtype` in the training config.
+If `custom` is specified for either, a customizable architecture will be used for the corresponding part.
+Otherwise, an RNN-based architecture will be selected.

-While defining a RNN architecture is done in an usual manner (similarly to CTC, attention and MTL) with global parameters, a customizable architecture definition for transducer is different:
+Here, the *custom* architecture is a unique feature of the Transducer model in ESPnet.
+It was made available to add some flexibility in the architecture definition and ease the reproduction of some SOTA Transducer models mixing  different layers types or parameters within the same model part (encoder or decoder).
+As such, the architecture definition is different compared to the RNN architecture :

-1) Each blocks (or layers) for both network part should be specified individually through `enc-block-arch` or/and `dec-block-arch`:
+1) Each block (or layer) of the custom architecture should be specified individually through `enc-block-arch` or/and `dec-block-arch` parameters:

         # e.g: TDNN-Transformer encoder
         etype: custom